Many people change careers from oil and gas to another industry with great success.

 Unfortunately, the oilfield industry has taken a huge tumble, and job losses are increasing.
 This economic slow-down will, of course, impact the stability of other sectors.

-The announcement made on October 5th, 2017 that TransCanada cancelled the Energy East pipeline and Eastern Mainline projects doesn’t give an abundance of optimism for the oil and gas sector.
+The announcement made on October 5th, 2017 that TransCanada cancelled the Energy East pipeline and Eastern Mainline projects don’t give an abundance of optimism for the oil and gas sector.
 It will be interesting to see the outcome of Keystone XL pipeline, going from Canada to the United States.

 Losing your job or actively seeking to change your career can both be scary endeavors; however, they can also be seen as opportunities.
 Take some time to reflect on what is important to you, what you are looking for in a career, and what will make you happy.